Water water everywhere, and plenty of drops to swim in!

 Black Diamond Lake (Collie)

-Arguably one of WA’s favourite Instagram spots, it’s distance from Perth does help to thin out crowds – a little.
+Arguably one of WA’s favourite Instagram spots, Black Diamond Lake‘s distance from Perth does help to thin out crowds – a little.
 Epic for a lazy day by the water, it’s still not set up for large crowds so please treat it with respect!
 Just over two hours away near Collie, check the water conditions in advance.
-Full guide here.

 Stockton Lake (Collie)